 MARIETTA, Ga.
 (AP) - One by one they came on foot, a steady stream of pilgrims, from shortly after dawn and continuing until the clouds closed in, threatening to send showers washing over the mildew-stained gravestones at Marietta City Cemetery.

-NEW YORK (AP) - Disappointing earnings results weighed on the stock market in early trading on Thursday, following two steep drops this week.
+NEW YORK (AP) - A pair of encouraging economic reports helped propel the stock market up in early trading on Monday.

 ATLANTA (AP) - The British film studio home to the James Bond franchise announced plans Monday for its first U.S. movie production facility at a site near Atlanta.

 ATLANTA (AP) - Residents were cleaning up after Sunday thunderstorms dropped large hail and toppled trees, damaging cars and homes in several Georgia counties.

 NEW YORK (AP) - They sweep.
 They swab.
 They sterilize.
 And still the germs persist.

 DECATUR, Ga.
 (AP) - A judge has thrown out a murder conviction for a man who has served 12 years in prison for the crime.